Here we give you the low-down on safety regulations for landlords.

-The checks need to be carried out by a fire extinguisher service engineer.
+Checks need to be carried out by a fire extinguisher service engineer.
 You can buy ‘service-free’ extinguishers.
-But even then, you as a landlord need to carry out the checks in line with the manufacturer’s guidance.
+But landlords still need to carry out checks in line with the manufacturer’s guidance.

-If your property is going to be an HMO (house of multiple occupations), you’ll need to have a fire extinguisher on each floor.
-And a fire blanket in the kitchen.
+If your property is an HMO, you’ll need to have a fire extinguisher on each floor.
+A fire blanket is required in the kitchen.

-You also need to take the time to properly assess fire hazards in the property, keeping an eye out for:
+Take time to properly assess fire hazards in the property.

-Ideally paint on walls instead of wall paper
+- Ideally use paint on walls instead of wall paper

-Exterior doors that can be opened from the inside, without a key
+- Use exterior doors that can be opened from the inside, without a key.

 How do I carry out landlord safety checks?

-You’ll need to give 24 hours’ written notice, and arrange the visit for a reasonable time of day – not too early or late.
+You’ll need to give 24 hours’ written notice, and arrange the visit for a reasonable time of day i.e. not too early or too late.

-Wiring – checking that it all looks in good condition
+- Wiring - Check that it’s in good condition.

-Any fire extinguishers, making a note of when they need to be checked again
+- Any fire extinguishers - Make a note of when they need to be checked again.

-What are the rules around locks and security?
+What are the rules for locks and security?

 If you have an HMO, then each of the tenants will also have a key.

 When a tenant moves out, there’s a chance they could keep a copy of the key.
-So the best way to improve home security is to change the locks for each new tenant.
+If you do not receive all sets back, it might be worth changing the locks.

-Not only will this help protect your home, but it also gives peace of mind to your new tenant.
+Not only will this help protect your home, but it also gives peace of mind to your next tenant.

 Sorted your insurance yet?

-If you have a buy-to-let mortgage, some lenders will ask you to get landlords insurance specifically.
+If you have a buy-to-let mortgage, some lenders will insist on you getting landlords insurance.

-Make sure you shop around and compare quotes to get the best price.
+Make sure you shop around and compare landlord insurance quotes to get the best deal for you.